Stopover in Dinan-Cap Fréhel

 This is THE peninsula to visit during your stay in Brittany : discover the charming little town of Saint-Jacut-de-la-Mer.
 Start by visiting the ruins of Château Guildo in Créhen then take a break with your feet in the water on the fine sandy beaches at Pointe de Pépinais.

-Direction the small port of the peninsula to meet the locals.
-Between two mackerels, the latter will advise you to reach the Pointe du Chevet to contemplate the Ebihens archipelago.
-These small islands will not leave you indifferent, that's all the charm of Brittany!
+Head to the small port of the peninsula to meet the locals.
+Between two mackerels, the latter will advise you to reach Pointe du Chevet to contemplate the Ébihens archipelago.
+These small islands will not leave you indifferent, that is the charm of Brittany!

 Ebihens Archipelago